Skip to main content

 Tapado Olanchano (Olancho Stew)

-A slow-cooked stew originating from the Olancho region, typically made with beef, smoked pork ribs, and various root vegetables like yuca and plantains.
+A slow-cooked Olancho stew of beef, smoked pork ribs, and root vegetables like yuca and plantains.

 Pastelitos de Carne (Meat Pastries)